ipython/ipython-website/index.rst

 - **Sloan Foundation grant**: IPython has been awarded a $1.15 million grant from `the Alfred P. Sloan Foundation <http://www.sloan.org/>`_.
-This will support several core developers, focussing on building the IPython Notebook into a tool for open, collaborative, reproducible scientific computing.
-We'll also be bringing developers together for two sprints in California.
+This will support several core developers, who'll focus on building the IPython Notebook into a tool for open, collaborative, reproducible scientific computing.
+We'll also be bringing developers together for two sprints each year in California.
+  `See more details. <sloan-grant.html>`_

 - **IPython 0.13.1**: minor bugfix release for 0.13, on October 20, 2012.
   This release includes 41 Pull Requests and closing 21 Issues backported from 0.14-dev,